 We all know people who simply will not listen to argument, who will not take “no” for an answer, and my buddy Dale Harper is one of them.
 I love him dearly, but his opinions are unshakable, particularly when it comes to food.
 Dale has been cooking all his life, knows food, knows people, and will tell you in a heartbeat what will fly and what won’t.
-So when I told him a dish with oysters and bacon would go over like a lead zeppelin, he just laughed, patted me on the back and poured me another beer, which of course obliged me to listen.
+So when I told him a dish with oysters and bacon would go over like a lead zeppelin, he just laughed, patted me on the top of my head as if I were an infant and poured me another beer, which of course obliged me to listen.

 “Jesse, Jesse, Jesse …” he said, shaking a jaw that boasts a red beard longer than my forearm.
 “Your problem is you do not think!
 What you have are two ingredients that are simply made for one another!
 Consider the oyster, a creature of the seas, and while delicious on its own, is lacking in that one essential ingredient that is dear to the palates of us Homo sapiens.”